 The International Association for Continuing Education and Training (IACET) developed the continuing education unit (CEU) in 1970 and is the caretaker of the CEU.
 IACET assumes responsibility for refining and disseminating information about the CEU through its programs, publications and research.

-To ensure quality in all continuing education and training programs, and to increase consumer confidence in organizations that adhere to the ANSI/IACET Standard for Continuing Education and Training, IACET established its Authorized Provider program in 1991.
+To ensure quality in all continuing education and training programs, and to increase consumer confidence in organizations that adhere to the ANSI/IACET Standard for Continuing Education and Training, IACET established its Accredited Provider program in 1991.
 This program recognizes organizations that have proven that the policies and processes of their continuing education and training programs meet all elements of the ANSI/IACET Standard.

 Not all CEUs are created equal.
-The term “CEU” is in the public domain and can be used by organizations that are not IACET Authorized Providers.
+The term “CEU” is in the public domain and can be used by organizations that are not IACET Accredited Providers.
 That’s why it is important to look for IACET CEUs so that individuals seeking high quality courses can differentiate between continuing education that has been reviewed by a third party.

-IACET CEUs are recognized by learners, instructors, regulators and employers worldwide and can only be awarded by IACET Authorized Providers.
+IACET CEUs are recognized by learners, instructors, regulators and employers worldwide and can only be awarded by IACET Accredited Providers.
 This distinction assures employers, credentialing associations, licensing bodies and others that a learner has completed a quality program that meets the national standard for continuing education and training.